Reconnect, Rebuild, & Renew Your Relationship

 People sometimes wonder whether there’s a difference between marriage counseling, couples therapy, and relationship therapy.
 In practice, these terms are often used interchangeably.
 Marriage counseling historically referred to work with legally married couples, while couples therapy or couples counseling applies more broadly to any romantic partnership.
 Relationship therapy can include work on non romantic relationships as well.

-At Bergen Counseling Collective, we use these terms flexibly based on what fits your situation.
+At Bergen Counseling Collective, we offer marriage counseling and couples therapy that’s tailored to each relationship.
+We use these terms flexibly based on what fits your situation.
 Whether you’ve been married for thirty years or you’ve been dating for six months, whether you’re legally married or not, the work is fundamentally similar: understanding your dynamics, improving your communication, and strengthening your connection.

 If you’re engaged or considering marriage, premarital counseling can help you build a strong foundation and address potential issues before they become entrenched.
 This isn’t about predicting problems.
 It’s about developing shared understanding and skills that will serve you throughout your life together.